 Once you’ve determined that you have sales tax nexus in a state, you will need to register for a sales tax permit.

-What If You Are Just Getting Started?
+What If You Are Just Starting Your Business?

 The number one issue for dropshippers has nothing to do with where they have sales tax nexus, but rather where their suppliers have sales tax nexus.